gagneurlab/FRASER-analysis/README.md

 # FRASER-analysis

-This is the accompanying analysis repository of the paper: `Detection of aberrant splicing events in RNA-seq data with FRASER`.
+This is the accompanying analysis repository of the paper:

+`Detection of aberrant splicing events in RNA-seq data with FRASER`.

-The paper can be found [here](https://www.biorxiv.org/content/10.1101/2019.12.18.866830v1).
+The paper can be found [on bioRxiv](https://www.biorxiv.org/content/10.1101/2019.12.18.866830v1).

 This repository contains the full pipeline and code to reproduce the results published in the paper using [snakemake](https://snakemake.readthedocs.io/en/stable/) and [wBuild](https://github.com/gagneurlab/wBuild).